m1gun0v/td-zed-track-top/README.md

 Copy the file "C:\Program Files (x86)\ZED SDK\bin\sl_zed64.dll" into the folder where your TouchDesigner executable is, usually C:/Program Files/Derivative/TouchDesigner/bin/.
 If there is already a file with that name, overwrite it, it is probably an old version of the Zed SDK.

  If the previous step works, open Visual Studio -> File -> Open -> Cmake and open the file "ZedTop/CMakeList.txt".
-Press Build all.
+Press Cmake -> Build all.
 Open TouchDesigner, create a new CplusPlus TOP and as dll give the path 'zedTop/cpp/out/CustomTOP.dll'